Shonueld/Lego_DB/peer_review_responses.md

 Currently it doesn't return username, created_at, or the id of the review itself which creating an Issue has in it's response message
 11. API Endpoint for /users/{user_id}/friends are duplicated.
 One is for POST and one is for GET.
 Rename them to distinguish them apart since this could potentially create conflicts.
+- This is standard RESTful and shouldn't be changed
 12. API Endpoint for /sets/{set_id}/reviews are duplicated.
 One is for POST and one is for GET.
 Rename them to distinguish them apart since this could potentially create conflicts.
+- This is standard RESTful and shouldn't be changed
 13. API Endpoint for /sets/{set_id}/issues are duplicated.
 One is for POST and one is for GET.
 Rename them to distinguish them apart since this could potentially create conflicts.
+- This is standard RESTful and shouldn't be changed

 Lucas Pierce Comments:
 1. What is the point of /users/{user_id}/friends/{friend_id}/activity?
 Why not just have a get activity endpoint for users?